openchain/docs/docs/source/general/client.rst

+.. _openchain-client:

 Using the Openchain Wallet
 ==========================

-Openchain Server exposes a :doc:`public HTTP API <../api/method-calls>`, which can be called by any program capable of making HTTP calls.
+Openchain Server exposes a :ref:`public HTTP API <http-api>`, which can be called by any program capable of making HTTP calls.

 To wrap all those operations in a user-friendly user interface, we also provide a client: the Openchain Wallet.